 Define work from anywhere

-‘Work from anywhere’ is a broad-brush term and will mean different things to different businesses.
-However, ensure your policy has a specific and coherent definition, so that your team is crystal clear on what the terminology means to you and them.
+‘Work from anywhere’ is a broad term and will mean different things to different businesses.
+However, ensure your policy has a specific and coherent definition.
+This guarantees everyone is on the same page about what the terminology means.

-Consider specifying the right places (for example, café, yes; pub, no) it’s permissible to work and during what times.
+Consider specifying the right places, for example, café, yes, but pub, no. State where’s permissible to work and during what times.

 Health & safety

-As an employer you will still have a duty of care, whether employees are working in the office or from anywhere else.
-So prioritise employee safety and do your best to ensure that any places your people choose to work are aligned with accepted health & safety standards.
+As an employer you will still have a duty of care.
+This still applies, whether employees are working in the office or from anywhere else.
+So, prioritise employee safety and do your best to ensure that any places your people choose to work are aligned with accepted health & safety standards.

 Describe the technology, tools and support available

-List the technology, equipment, devices, software and services that all your WFA employees are entitled to and advise (or train) them on how those resources are best utilised.
-As we mentioned above, give your team access to Cloud-based collaboration tools.
-Be specific about what the equipment can be used for (ie business use only) and what should and should not be accessed, opened or stored on the technology you’re supplying.
+List the technology, equipment, devices, software, and services that all your WFA employees are entitled to use.
+It is important to advise, or if necessary train them on how those resources are best utilised.
+As we mentioned above, give your team access to cloud-based collaboration tools.
+Be specific about what the equipment can be used for, ie business use only.
+Further specify what should and should not be accessed, opened, or stored on the technology you’re supplying.

-Provide 24 7 outsourced or managed IT support so your WFA people have fast, simple access to the computer support that’ll keep your tech working as it should.
+Provide remote 24/7 outsourced or managed IT support to your WFA people.
+They should always have fast, simple access to the computer support they need to keep both their tech and your business running as it should.

-Robust and effective cybersecurity systems and tools should be installed for all your WFA equipment, particularly wherever it accesses your company network.
+Robust and effective cybersecurity systems and tools should be installed for all your WFA devices.
+This will protect your company network wherever it is accessed.
 Your remote IT support partner can assist with this.

 Clarify how everything is to be paid for

-Many companies already have expense policies in place that allow employees to buy key equipment for remote use (laptops and monitors, for example), which often includes subsidising Internet access.
-But should you also pay for, say, coffee shop refreshments and so on, if that’s where your team works most?
+Many companies already have expense policies in place that allow employees to buy key equipment for remote use, for example laptops and monitors.
+Often this will also include subsidising Internet access.
+But should you also pay for coffee shop refreshments and so on, if that’s where your team works most?

 Clarify expected lines of communication

-The most effective communication is two-way, so outline when and how your people should be contactable and how they let their managers know where they are at any given time.
-Perhaps a daily or weekly schedule could be provided?
+The most effective communication goes two ways.
+Outline when and how your people should be contactable and how they let their managers know where they are at any given time.
+You could perhaps request a daily or weekly schedule ahead of time.

 Devise a WFA schedule

 Clearly indicate how much flexibility is included in your WFA policy.
 Can people work from anywhere five days a week?
-Might your team to be divided into two, with one half working Monday to Wednesday in the office and the other half working Wednesday to Friday?
+You could maybe divide your team into two, with one half working Monday to Wednesday on site, and the other half working Wednesday to Friday.
 Perhaps Friday and Monday are the best days for your team to work from anywhere?
 As you can see, there are lots of options open to you.

 List all the reasons and times your people will be expected to come into the office.
-Factors such as scheduled meetings, appraisals and seasonal demand, for example, might be included here.
+Consider key events, such as scheduled meetings, appraisals, and seasonal demand.

 Where to go for the best in managed IT support services

-The Covid-19 lockdown and recent research shows how evolving your work from home policy into a proactive work from anywhere policy, is an investment in the wellbeing, effectiveness and productivity of your team, and ultimately, the profitability and growth of your small to medium-sized business.
+The Covid-19 lockdown and recent research shows how evolving your work from home policy into a proactive work from anywhere policy is an investment.
+You can simultaneously improve the wellbeing, efficiency, and productivity of your team, and ultimately, the profitability and growth of your small to medium-sized business.

-Our remote IT support, with computer support and helpdesk support included, has earned us no less than two consecutive Feefo Gold Trusted Service Awards, Five Star ratings from both Trustpilot and Google and a 98% client retention rate.
+Our remote IT support, with computer support and helpdesk support included, has earned us two consecutive Feefo Gold Trusted Service Awards, Five Star ratings from both Trustpilot and Google and a 98% client retention rate.